About Dr. F. Krantz, Rheinisches Mineralien-Kontor

 On the bank of the Rhine he erected a large mansion, which at that time was still surrounded by vineyards.
 The house was situated opposite the most beautiful scenery of the Seven Hills.
 A visit to it and its magnificent collections was the highlight of many a traveller's stay at the Bonn University.
 Among the visitors were such famous scientists as HUMBOLDT, GEINITZ and BEYRICH.

 For the next 16 years, the business was managed by August Krantz's son-in-law, Theodor Hoffmann.
-Being quite untrained in the Earth Sciences, he was very dependent on the help of a man, who was to become on of the most qualified mineralogists of this time: C.Hintze.
+Being quite untrained in the Earth Sciences, he was dependent on the help of a man, who was to become on of the most qualified mineralogists of this time: C.Hintze.
 After having worked in the firm for 6 years, HINTZE became professor of Mineralogy in Breslau (Silesia).

 With him once again a brilliant, inventive man took hold of the reigns.
 Combining business ability with scientific knowledge he considerably extended the business.
 Extremely detailed catalogues of special collections appeared in copious numbers.